ecds/Apollo-15-Flight-Path/README.md

 ## Building the site

-Run `npm run build` to generate the site's CSS.
+Run `npm run-script build` to generate the site's CSS.

 ## Deploying the site